SFLutombi/CodeClinic/docs/SETUP.md

 # Setup Instructions

-Follow the steps below to set up and run CodeClinic - your security health assessment tool.
+Follow the steps below to set up and run CodeClinic - your security health assessment tool with simplified parallel scanning.

 ---